myplaceonline/myplaceonline_phonegap/README.md

     1. Wait for "Indexing" to complete
     1. First time: Preferences } Accounts } Add } root@myplaceonline.com
     1. Double click on FindHumane
-        1. Signing & Capabilities } Team: Kevin Grigorenko
+        1. Signing & Capabilities } Team: ...
+    1. Next to the play/stop buttons, to the right of myplaceonline, select Build } Any iOS Device
+    1. Product } Archive
+    1. Click Distribute App
+    1. Wait for an email that "The following build has completed processing"

 ## Remote Debugging